 Although our in-state rival may think they rule the state, we know Clemson is the best university in SC – and we know how to turn Columbia solid orange!
-For more information about upcoming activities in the Lexington and Columbia areas, contact Young Alumni Rep Hunter Wilson.
+For more information about upcoming activities in the Lexington and Columbia areas, contact Young Alumni Rep Evans Poole.

 Home to the largest constituency of alumni in SC, Greenville is considered Clemson’s second home.
 With more than 16,000 Clemson alumni, Greenville is also the designated location for several Clemson programs, including the MBA program at the ONE building; CUICAR; CUBEInC; and the Center for Visual Arts.